ImageMagick/Usage-Markdown/quantize/index.md

 The problem with using the "`%[pixel:...]`" [FX Escape](../transform/#fx_escapes) is that it may return a color name such as '`white`' or '`silver`' instead of a RGB value.

-However you can simulate this by using three [FX Escapes](../transform/#fx_escapes) to return the actual RGB values at the bit depth wanted.
+However, you can work around this by using three [FX Escapes](../transform/#fx_escapes) to return the actual RGB values at the bit depth wanted.
 For example...

 ~~~